Chart Color Schemes

 Narrabeen features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Narrabeen's dwelling structure, as per the latest Census, consisted of 15.9% houses and 84.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
-Home ownership in Narrabeen was at 32.2%, similar to Sydney metro, with the rest being mortgaged (25.1%) or rented (42.6%).
-The median monthly mortgage repayment in Narrabeen was $2,600, lower than Sydney metro's average of $3,000.
-The median weekly rent figure for Narrabeam was $565, compared to Sydney metro's $592.
-Nationally, Narrabeen's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Narrabeen's dwelling structure, as per the latest Census, had 15.9% houses and 84.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's 57.6% houses and 42.4% other dwellings.
+Home ownership in Narrabeen was 32.2%, similar to Sydney metro, with mortgaged dwellings at 25.1% and rented ones at 42.6%.
+The median monthly mortgage repayment was $2,600, below Sydney metro's average of $3,000.
+Median weekly rent in Narrabeen was $565, compared to Sydney metro's $592.
+Nationally, Narrabeen's mortgage repayments were higher at $2,600 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing